TobyJavascript/spo-tui-fy/README.md

 ## Usage
 Once running, you can use the following commands to control playback:
-- next: Skip to the next track.
+- `next`: Skip to the next track.
-- prev: Go back to the previous track.
+- `prev`: Go back to the previous track.
-- pause: Pause or resume playback.
+- `pause`: Pause or resume playback.
-- show: Display information about the currently playing track.
+- `show`: Display information about the currently playing track.
-- queue: Show upcoming tracks in the queue.
+- `queue`: Show upcoming tracks in the queue.
-- add: Search and add a track to the queue.
+- `add`: Search and add a track to the queue.
-- volume: Prompts user for a volume value (0-100).
+- `volume`: Prompts user for a volume value (0-100).
-- shuffle: Toggle shuffle on/off.
+- `shuffle`: Toggle shuffle on/off.
-- repeat: Cycle repeat modes (off, context, track).
+- `repeat`: Cycle repeat modes (off, context, track).
-- showlists: List your playlists.
+- `showlists`: List your playlists.
-- showlist: List tracks in playlist.
+- `showlist`: List tracks in playlist.
-- playlist: Play a selected playlist.
+- `playlist `: Play a selected playlist.
-- createlist: Create a new playlist.
+- `createlist`: Create a new playlist.
-- addtolist: Add a song to a playlist.
+- `addtolist`: Add a song to a playlist.
-- removefromlist: Remove a song from a list.
+- `removefromlist`: Remove a song from a list.
-- track: Search and play a specific track.
+- `track`: Search and play a specific track.
-- help: Prints out all commands for user to see.
+- `help`: Prints out all commands for user to see.
-- quit: Exit the control panel.
+- `quit`: Exit the control panel.